Blondeless/AwesomeWorks/README.md

 # AwesomeWorks
 All my Work, I'm starting with programming, but I think I can be better by practicing.

-Right here we have it, but its in C++, this respostory will have C++ stuff, but ir doesnt matter, dont forget that u can download it, totally free, and obviously u can test it.
+Right here we have it, but its in C++, this respostory will have C++ stuff, but it doesnt matter, dont forget that u can download it, totally free, and obviously u can test it.

 Another info: